TowneSquare/TowneSpace/Product Sheet.md

 #### Studio

 (using move-examples/object-token/hero.move as a reference)
-- Un/equip NFT to another NFTs.
+- Combine NFTs: Un/equip NFT to another NFTs.
 > Class Diagrams will be implemented upon discussing the structure explictly.

 ## Schedule